 The Investment Adviser, the Distributor and/or their affiliates may make payments to selected affiliated or unaffiliated third parties (including the parties that have entered into selling agreements with the Distributor) from time to time in connection with the distribution of Shares and/or the servicing of Shareholders and/or the Fund.
 These payments will be made out of the Investment Adviser's, the Distributor's and/or affiliates' own assets and will not represent an additional charge to the Fund.
 The amount of the foregoing payments may be significant in amount and the prospect of receiving any such payments may provide such third parties or their employees with an incentive to favor sales of Shares of the Fund over other investment options.
 Contact your financial intermediary for details about revenue sharing payments it receives or may receive.
-The Distributor may reallow all or a portion of the service fees to the financial intermediary or other third party; however, the Distributor shall not be obligated to make such payments to the financial intermediaries or other parties unless the Distributor has received a corresponding payment from the Fund.
-The Distributor may also make payments to financial intermediaries from its own resources, subject to the following conditions: (a) any such payments shall not create any obligation for or recourse against the Fund or Shares thereof and (b) the terms and conditions of any such payments are consistent with the Fund's Prospectus and applicable federal and state securities laws and are disclosed in the Fund's Prospectus or SAI to the extent such laws require.
+The Distributor may reallow all or a portion of the sales load to broker-dealers or other financial intermediaries.
+Similarly, the Distributor may reallow all or a portion of the service fees to the financial intermediary or other third party; however, the Distributor shall not be obligated to make such payments to the financial intermediaries from its own resources, subject to the following conditions: (a) any such payments shall not create any obligation for or recourse against the Fund or Shares thereof and (b) the terms and conditions of any such payments are consistent with the Fund's Prospectus and applicable federal and state securities laws and are disclosed in the Fund's Prospectus or SAI to the extent such laws require.
 The Distributor may retain any portion of the sales load and/or service fee not paid to a financial intermediary.
 See "Additional Payment to Financial Intermediaries" in the SAI.